 The Fremantle Markets is an all-weather option for shopping, eating and people-watching – all under one roof.
 You can get everything here, from a fidget spinner to locally made crafts, sweets, clothing, shoes, doughnuts, crepes, bao and fresh produce.

 Too much sightseeing?
 Disappear into a warm room with soft light, and enjoy the luxe feel of a facial, a massage, or even a longer detox program.
 Ketura, Limon and Endota are a few places that will attend to wintry blues with your choice of salve, from mud mask to hot stone massage.

 Visit The Art Gallery of Western Australia

-Home to our State Art Collection, The Art Gallery of Western Australia, houses historic Modern British, Australian and Aboriginal works, as well as temporary modern exhibitions and emerging West Australian talent.
-Browse through the cozy gallery and see beautiful oil interpretations of the Australian landscape from Frederic McCubin and Hans Heysen or renowned Aboriginal works from Kaapa Tjampitjinpa and Alec Mingelmanganu.
-The Art Gallery of Western Australia is the perfect place to stay warm this winter and brush up on your art history.
+Home to our State Art Collection, The Art Gallery of Western Australia houses historic British, Australian and Aboriginal works, as well as emerging West Australian talent.
+Catch a touring exhibition, or wander the permanent galleries where Frederic McCubbin, Hans Heysen, Kaapa Tjampitjinpa and Alec Mingelmanganu are on show.

 Head straight for a sneaky blockbuster in luxe gold class seats, or try something less mainstream at an independent cinema.
 At Luna (Leederville and Fremantle), bypass the choc top and take a warming glass of wine in with you.